Darkenis065/PinnsMFC/README.md

-# PinnsMFC
+# PINNs with DeepXDE
-Repository of the physics informed neural networks proyect for the physical-computational modeling course 2025-1 on the physics bacherlor of the UDFJC.
+Repository for the final project on Physics-Informed Neural Networks (PINNs) using the library DeepXDE for the Computational Physics Modelling course 2025-01 from the bachelor degree on Physics, Universidad Distrital Francisco Jose de Caldas.

+## Contributors
+- Jose L. Zamora -
+- Camilo A. Hurtas -
+- Julian L. Avila - julianlavilam@udistrital.edu.co